stellar/stellar-demo-wallet/README.md

 7. Click “Skip confirmation” - skipping it won't be possible in live integrations but helps the process move ahead in the demo.
 8. Select the asset you would like to provide to the anchor.
-Note that there is no real asset you actually need to provide off-chain, its just for demonstration.
+Note that there is no real asset you actually need to provide off-chain, it's just for demonstration.
 9. Enter a number into the amount and click "Submit".
 10. If you opted to provide "USD" in the previous form, you'll be asked to confirm